 In the games lots of people keep their starter throughout the game, even though there is the option to not use it.
 This because many of the starters have a solid movepool and set of stats.
 The idea is to assemble a strong team and most players have no reason to ditch what is probably their strongest to begin with.

 The competitive tiers, as well.
-As of Black and White, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
+As of X and Y, the Standard or "OU" (OverUsed) tier has just around 50 Pokémon in it, out of a total of 718.
 And up to the top 5 Pokémon in a tier are on more than 20% of teams, which means you'll be seeing the same Pokémon a lot.
 Pokemon is probably the only game on this page that regularly has tournaments only for mid-tier or low-tier Pokemon, due to the fact that the creators didn't even try to balance it.
 Generally, underused (one step below OU) also has the same few Pokemon being used over and over, though.